|Page Type:||Trip Report|

 Our day started by meeting our Indian guide at 8am in the town of Crowheart, WY.
 The Cold Springs trailhead offers the shortest access to Gannett Peak.
 However, it is located on private Indian land and transportation to/from the trailhead must be arranged with the Wind River tribal council.
 (Details here.)
 The ride to the trailhead from Crowheart took about an hour and a half over a very rough 4WD dirt road.

 Our plan was to hike from the Cold Springs trailhead to Echo Lake the first day.
-That would normally be a 6 mile hike, unless you accidentally take the Dry Creek trail instead of the Ink Wells trail like we did.
+That would normally be a 6 mile hike but we missed the Ink Wells Trail split and ended up hiking too far up the Dry Creek Trail.
 (We really need to watch those signs more closely.)
-OK, so it was an 8 mile day for us.
+After realizing our mistake, we headed cross country to catch the Ink Wells Trail.
+It turned out to be an 8 mile day for us.

 We covered 8 miles the second day, hiking through Floyd Wilson Meadow, crossing numerous streams, and following the melting glacial torrent leaking down from the Dinwoody Glacier.
 It rained periodically during the day and again there was some violent thunder and lightening, this time coming from the vicinity of Gannett Peak.
 Thankfully the storm cleared by the time we reached our campsite.

 We started to hike through the glacial moraine to get closer to the Dinwoody Glacier, but I lost my footing atop a car-sized boulder and took a nasty fall.
 I’m usually very sure-footed and balanced, but it was a go-for-it kind of hop between boulders - and I missed the target under the heavy load I was carrying!
 I landed on my side and whacked my head pretty hard.
-The fall shocked me at first, but I survived it unscathed except for a knot on my temple.
+I was momentarily stunned but there was no serious damage done.
 (I guess I really am as hard headed as they say.)

 Tom and I decided that we’d gotten close enough to the peak and agreed to camp just before the boulder field, which would leave us with about a 2 mile route to climb and 3000ft gain.
 So we retreated out of the boulders and made camp at an elevation of about 10,800ft in an area that appeared safe from rock fall.